Thomas Gibson Bowles: Personal life

 He died on 12 January 1922 while on a holiday at Algeciras, Spain, and is buried in Gibraltar.

 Mitford Descendants

 Through his elder daughter Sydney, he was a grandfather of Nancy, Pamela, Thomas, Diana, Unity, Jessica, and Deborah Mitford.

 Relationship with Rita Shell

-According to his granddaughter Julia Budworth, Bowles also fathered the last three of the four children of assistant Rita Shell (his children's governess, after the death of his wife Jessica Evans-Gordon), who changed her surname to Stewart.
+According to his granddaughter Julia Budworth, Bowles also fathered the last three of the four children of assistant Rita Shell (his children's governess, after the death of his wife Jessica Gordon), who changed her surname to Stewart.
 She later became editor of The Lady.
 They were Humphrey (b.
 1891), Oliver (b.
 1895) and Peter (b.
 1900).
 Peter Stewart later assisted at Marlborough House when it was used by Queen Mary.